pelson/pelson.github.io/content/field_notes/xkcd_font_pt4.md

 while the code (in notebook form) and output may be found at [https://gist.github.com/pelson/18434e3bd37dcde8dd28a5a24def0060](https://gist.github.com/pelson/18434e3bd37dcde8dd28a5a24def0060).

 I make no apologies for the amount of code here - I've tidied it up a little, but it is representative of the journey I have taken to produce a fully functional XKCD font.
-If you just want to see the resulting font you can scroll about three-quaters of the way down the page to
+If you just want to see the resulting font you can scroll about three-quarters of the way down the page to
 [play with the final font in your browser](#font-final).